roerohan/blog/content/blog/why-i-hate-python/index.md

 I've written a fair amount of Python, and I've come to dislike it only recently when I had to build and maintain a large project in Python.
 Python will still be my go-to language for scripting, and for building small weekend projects.

 If you've reached this far, you probably share similar sentiments and frustration.
+If yes, you might want to check [this](https://github.com/yugr/python-hate) out.
 If you'd like to dive deeper into this conversation or have thoughts to share, please feel free to reach out!